 It's possible to voice one of the 5E3's channels with a more modern, Marshall "Lead" style tone.
 Remember, the only difference between the Normal and Bright channels is the bright cap on the bright volume pot which bypasses high freqs around the volume pot at low volume levels.
 At max volume there is no difference between the Normal and Bright channels so voicing one differently is a useful mod.

 This mod will tighten up the bass and eliminate the 5E3's "fartiness" on one channel and make it much more pedal friendly.
-Modifying only the first gain stage removes some of the guitar's low frequencies but later gain stages with larger coupling caps will allow low frequency harmonics to be passed through the amp for a subtle but thick low end.
+Modifying only the first gain stage removes some of the guitar's low frequencies so the clean tone will be thinner but during overdrive later gain stages with larger coupling caps will allow low frequency intermodulation distortion harmonics to be passed through the amp for a subtle but thick low end.
 This will not happen in an amp with small coupling caps throughout.
 Your 5E3 will instantly become a more versatile amp with this mod.

 Here's an excellent demo showing the difference between the normal Bright channel and the "Lead Channel:" kdj 5E3 Lead Channel YouTube Demo